lorenzotomada/NS_continuation/tutorial.md

 We might want to refine the mesh after we have computed the steady solution: hopefully, this would allow to keep information about the asymmetry and lead the unsteady solution towards the asymmetrical configuration.

 To this aim, it is sufficient to pass the flag `adaptive_refinement_after_continuation` with value `true`, so that the mesh is refined at the end of the procedure.
-After refining, we solve the system and refine once again, to make sure that the mesh is "biased" towards the asymmetrical solution, and then we refine once more.
+After refining, we solve the system and refine once again, to make sure that the mesh is "biased" towards the asymmetrical solution.
 ```cpp
     if (adaptive_refinement_after_continuation)
     {